A Functional Medicine Approach To Treating Crohn’s Disease

 Supplements

-- Probiotics: Strains of probiotics like Lactobacillus and Bifidobacterium help balance gut bacteria and reduce inflammation.
-(5) Fermented foods like yogurt, sauerkraut, and kefir are also good sources of probiotics if you tolerate them well.
+- Probiotics: Probiotics including strains of Lactobacillus and Bifidobacterium help balance gut bacteria and reduce inflammation.
+(5) Fermented foods like sauerkraut and tempeh are also good sources of probiotics if you tolerate them well.
+You can try my probiotic supplement here.

 - Prebiotics: Prebiotics are fibers that feed healthy gut bacteria, supporting a balanced microbiome and better digestive health.
-Bananas, barley, and avocado are good food sources, but as with probiotics, you’ll want to make sure you tolerate them.
+You can take prebiotic supplements and/or take in prebiotics through food.
+Bananas, artichokes, and avocado are good food sources, but as with probiotics, you’ll want to make sure you tolerate them.

 - Saffron: This spice has antioxidant and anti-inflammatory effects that may reduce gastrointestinal tract inflammation.
 Studies show it may also neutralize free radicals that damage sensitive intestinal tissues in cases of intestinal bowel disease (IBD).
 (6)